Complaint Resolution Process

-Office of Student Citizenship (OSC): The Office of Student Citizenship serves as the initial recipient of information alleging violations by an MIT student or student organization.
+Office of Student Conduct (OSC): The Office of Student Conduct serves as the initial recipient of information alleging violations by an MIT student or student organization.
 OSC communicates with both parties throughout the process, as well as provides general information about MIT discipline and conflict resolution processes to the MIT community.
 The OSC staff serves as staff to the Committee on Discipline.

 Chair of the Committee on Discipline/Committee on Discipline (COD): The Committee on Discipline is an appointed group of students, faculty, and staff who hear and resolve some allegations of policy violations by students or student organizations at MIT.
 The COD is chaired by an appointed faculty member.
 The Chair of the COD reviews all alleged violations and determines how they will be resolved and determines the outcome for low-level (administrative) violations.
 The Chair also presides over all COD hearings and sanctioning panels.

 A student, faculty, student, and others who submit documentation and information about alleged violations to the Committee on Discipline.Click for more information

 Who is a Respondent?